mindsbreaker/rigging-course/pages/02.ui-management/default.md

 Use [Workspaces](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=GUID-0384C282-3CA1-4587-9775-F7164D3F6980) to manage your tabbed panels & UI configuration.
 In the workspace [layout options](https://help.autodesk.com/view/MAYAUL/2020/ENU/?guid=GUID-B69DF865-D749-43C6-9FD7-BC3E454C0311) you can link a **Menu Set**, a **Hotkey Set** and a **VP2.0 Preset**.

 !!!
-To avoid bad UI manipulation you can freeze your current workspace.
-!!!
-Use the ***lock*** icon in the upper right corner of Maya's main window.
+To avoid bad UI manipulation you can **lock** the workspace with the *lock* button in the upper right corner of Maya's main window.